-For a primary series NACI continues to preferentially recommend that a complete primary series of an mRNA COVID-19 vaccine (Pfizer-BioNTech or Moderna) should be offered to individuals in the authorized age group without contraindications to the vaccine.

-16 As per the Canadian Immunization Guideline, HSCT recipients should be viewed as vaccine naïve (i.e. never immunized) and require re-immunization after transplant.
+For a primary series

-NACI recommends that a complete primary series of an authorized recombinant protein subunit COVID-19 vaccine (NuvaxovidTM from Novavax, Inc.) or COVID-19 vaccine from proteins in the form of Virus-Like Particles (Covifenz® from Medicago, Inc.) may be offered to individuals in the authorized age group without contraindications to the vaccine who are unable or unwilling to receive an mRNA vaccine.

-NACI recommends that a complete primary series of a viral vector COVID-19 vaccine (AstraZeneca/COVISHIELD, Janssen) may be offered to individuals in the authorized age group without contraindications to the vaccine only when all other authorized COVID-19 vaccines are contraindicated.
+- 1. NACI continues to preferentially recommend that a complete primary series of a monovalent mRNA COVID-19 vaccine (Pfizer-BioNTech, Moderna) should be offered to individuals in the authorized age group without contraindications to the vaccine. - 2.
+Novavax or Medicago may be offered to individuals in the authorized age group without contraindications to the vaccine who are not able or willing to receive an mRNA COVID-19 vaccine. - 3.
+A complete primary series of a viral vector Janssen COVID-19 vaccine may be offered to individuals in the authorized age group without contraindications to the vaccine only when all other authorized COVID-19 vaccines are contraindicated.

-For more information, refer to the COVID-19 Vaccine Information Guidance.
+For more information, refer to the COVID-19 Vaccine Guidance.